 - Flashback: The sequence on the oil rig is half Dang trying to find oil for the Penumbra, half flashback to an earlier time when Dang had a lot more fight in her and was exposed to the Miasma.

 - Houseboat Hero: Although Dang does sometimes sleep on land when scavenging, it is abundantly clear that the Penumbra is her home.
+Until it gets destroyed.

 - Important Haircut: Ben uses the length of Dang's hair to help indicate time passing between events; the growth is just as important as the cutting.

 - Malevolent Masked Men: The humanoid Miasmic races.
 The masks and voluminous cloaks protect them from the sun, seeing as they're burned by ultraviolet light.
+In more stable and civilized places, they tone back this look.

 - My Species Doth Protest Too Much: Possibly.
 At the least, Beautiful Flower was not nearly as nasty as the other miasmic beings; she regretted stealing Dang's boat and later uttered a prayer when it appeared she killed Dang.